BananaArch/SolarPanelOptimization/README.md

   </tr>
 </table>

-You can access a 24-second sped up video of the Simulink animation of the solar panels moving and tracking the sun by clicking [here](https://example.com).
-You can also access the animation by viewing the file `src/variable tilt/example.avi`.
-I highly recommend you take less than 30 seconds to watch the video.
+You can access a 24-second sped up video of the Simulink animation of the solar panels moving and tracking the sun by clicking [here](https://youtu.be/o6d3eHBPEgY).
+You can also access the animation by viewing the file `SolarPanelSimulation.mp4`.
+I highly recommend you take 24 seconds to watch the video.

 ### Accessing our Variable Tilt Model